General Curriculum

 Though MAPSS students most often enroll in courses offered through the Division of the Social Sciences, many pursue coursework across the University of Chicago, including through the Division of the Humanities; the Harris School of Public Policy; the Divinity School; the Crown School of Social Work, Policy, and Practice; the Chicago Booth School of Business; and the Law School.
 The only caveat is that students must meet the formal or informal prerequisites established by the course instructor, and the course must be open to students outside the offering school or division.
 Students must discuss their choices with their preceptor.

-The academic thesis is an article-length piece of research and writing, modeled on an academic journal article for the discipline in which students choose to specialize.
-The goal is to advance a scholarly conversation in the student’s discipline, by means of an original contribution that improves our understanding of their research question in conceptual and empirical ways.
+The M.A. thesis is an article-length piece of research and writing, modeled on an academic journal article for the discipline in which the student chooses to specialize, with the aim of advancing a scholarly conversation in the student’s field.

-The primary reader for the academic thesis is a member of the Social Science Division faculty or any other person with a doctorate and an appointment at the University whom students can interest in their project.
-MAPSS preceptors serve as second readers, after guiding students through the development of their projects.
+The primary reader is a member of the Social Science Division faculty or any other person with a doctorate and an appointment at the University whom students can interest in their project.
+MAPSS preceptors serve as second readers.

-More information about academic requirements is available in the curricular policy
+More information about academic requirements is available in our curricular policy